snss231/tp/docs/DeveloperGuide.md

   * prefers typing to mouse interactions
   * is reasonably comfortable using CLI apps

-**Value proposition**: NUS Professors can easily organise their module-related tasks and relevant contact details in one place, boosting their efficiency and productivity.
+**Value proposition**: NUS computing professors can easily organise their module-related tasks and relevant contact details in one place, boosting their efficiency and productivity.

 ### User stories